 - You get the €5 appreciation in the stock price and sell the premium at €3.50, losing only the €0.50 between the €4 price.
 Here, your total profit is €450 — or a one-month gain of 112.5%.

 - That’s a best-case scenario, however.
-The price could have easily gone nowhere in three months, rendering your loss 100%.
+The price could have easily gone nowhere in three months, resulting in a 100% loss of your initial investment.

 How much will I pay in broker fees for options?

 Many popular digital firms have eliminated base commission on options, stocks and ETFs.
-Some don’t charge either a base commission or a per-contract fee.
-And still others no longer charge fees to exercise the terms of your contract.
+Some don’t charge a base commission or a per-contract fee, while others no longer charge fees to exercise the terms of your contract.

 What are the benefits of trading options?